HarshaExplorer/JumpStart/README.md

 https://github.com/user-attachments/assets/12494ec0-1231-4d45-94f3-a75718d5e433

 <p>
-Our authentication system ensures secure user access through a reliable process: sign up with email verification, hash passwords before storing them in our database, and safe password resets via email.
+The authentication system ensures secure user access through a reliable process: sign up with email verification, hash passwords before storing them in our database, and safe password resets via email.
 Additionally, all routes are protected based on user roles and login status.
 </p>

 ## Help & Other Stats